6306/ctOS/README.md

 ctOS App Store

-ctOS App Store is under development and will be for ctOS and AaronOS.
+ctOS App Store is under development.

 More info will show here when found.